Stanford-BioE80/Stanford-BioE80.github.io/_docs/final_project_proposal.md

 **Proposal of bioengineering-based solution:** 25 points
 * Describe advantages, disadvantages, and limitations of this solution
 * Back-of-the-envelope calculations can be required, ie: estimate of cost, estimate of how many people would be impacted
+* What other trends and technologies are required for the bioengineering solution

 **Description of Ethical Ramifications:** 15 points
 * Ethical implications of taking action